nextstrain/ncov/narratives/ncov_sit-rep_2020-04-10.md

 We are in the process of moving to more specific, regionally-focused analyses.
 You can find more information about this change [here]() and how to help us out [here](); thank you for your patience during this transition.

-This week's report focuses on transmission dynamics _between_ regions of the world, and is a bit shorter than usual.
+This week's report focuses on transmission dynamics _between_ regions of the world.
 Here, we cover:

 * Early spread within Asia
 * Initial introductions from Asia to North America, Europe and Oceania